Lazar Shaulov

-Lazar Alexandrovich Shaulov (Лазарь Александрович Шаулов) is a Russian businessman, founder and chairman of Unitile Group of Companies until 2014.
+Lazar Shaulov (Лазарь Александрович Шаулов) is a Russian businessman who was the founder and chairman of Unitile Group of Companies until 2014.

-Biography
+Early life and education

 Shaulov was born on February 18, 1969, in the city of Khasavyurt, Dagestan ASSR into a family of teachers.
 His father Alexander Lazarevich Shaulov (07.06.1935 - 07.12.2002) was a Cand.
 Sc.
 History; mother Tamara Ivanovna Shaulova (09.09.1940, nee Khripko) gave art and technical drawing lessons at a local public school.
 In 1971 the Shaulov family moved to the little town of Persianovka, Oktyabrsky District, Rostov Oblast, where his father gave history lessons at Don Agricultural College (now - Don State Agrarian University).

 After passing his graduation exams at Novocherkassk's secondary public school No.32, where his mother taught art, Lazar Shaulov entered faculty of agriculture of Don Agricultural College, where he was one of the top students.
 Following a work placement session at the end of his sophomore year, Shaulov dropped out from college being unsatisfied with future prospects.

 In 1988 he took up a job of apprentice lathe operator at Novocherkassk Electric Locomotive Plant, but two years later quit the job, deciding to follow in his father's footsteps.
 After almost two-years of preparation, Shaulov successfully entered the faculty of history at Rostov State University, which he graduated in 1995.
 His subject of dissertation was "Historiography on the role of foreign capitals in the period of the first industrial boom".